 2005: 60% Newell, C and Edwards, A. Achieving a lively voice.
 International Journal for Language Data Processing 28/2/2004, pp. 133-151, ISSN: 0343-5202.

-2013: In press.
-50% Newell C. and Newell G. ‘Opera Singers as Pop Stars: Opera within the popular music industry.’
-In ‘Opera and the Media.’
+2014: Newell C. and Newell G. ‘Opera Singers as Pop Stars: Opera within the popular music industry.’
+In ‘Opera in the Media Age.’
 Ed.
 Fryer P. McFarland and Co